nuest/docker-qgis-model/README.md

 # QGIS Docker container for QGIS models

-This project contains two Docker containers to run QGIS models based on a model file and a minimal Python script from the command line.
+This project contains two Docker containers to run [QGIS models](http://docs.qgis.org/2.0/en/docs/user_manual/processing/modeler.html) based on a model file and a minimal Python script from the command line.
 The Python script contains the actual model call, using all the required input data files (which a generic script cannot guess).

 There are two ways to use the image.
 First, run it locally and mount the required script and data.
 Second, create a new Dockerfile to build an image that embeds the data.

-The first variant is based on the QGIS Desktop container by [Kartoza](https://github.com/kartoza/docker-qgis-desktop), which is based on Debian.
-Thanks, Kartoza!
-The second one is based on Ubuntu and UbuntuGIS repository.
+The first variant is based on Ubuntu and UbuntuGIS repository.
 It was originally based on [Todd Stavish](https://github.com/toddstavish/Dockerfiles/tree/master/QGIS)'s work.
 Thanks, Todd!
+The second is based on the QGIS Desktop container by [Kartoza](https://github.com/kartoza/docker-qgis-desktop) (Thanks!), which is currently not actively developed.

-All commands in this document are executed from within the repository's root directory.
+_All commands in this document are executed from within the repository's root directory unless otherwise noted._

 ## Example